 - Climate service providers can benefit commercially by demonstrating that their services are meeting national standards

 - Climate service users and providers have important information on the value of climate services that have been tested through the application of case studies.

 The project is due to run for two years, to October 2022, and will involve widespread consultation with users and providers of climate services.

-A webinar by the project’s lead investigator Murray Dale (JBA Consulting) and stakeholder representative Briony Turner (Space4Climate) was delivered on 2 June and the links to the video and slides of the webinar can be found here.
+A recorded webinar by the project’s lead investigator Murray Dale (JBA Consulting) and stakeholder representative Briony Turner (Space4Climate) was delivered on 2 June 2021.

 Image credit: Agraham